timothychangke/thriftr/README.md

 User-Friendly Interface: We're committed to providing a seamless and user-friendly interface for an enjoyable thrifting journey.

 ## Technical Details ⚙️
+### Frontend

+We used Reactjs as the frontend, animating with framer-motion and Material UI libraries

+### Backend

 We built an autoencoder using PyTorch and the (clothes dataset)[https://www.kaggle.com/datasets/agrigorev/clothing-dataset-full] in Kaggle.
 The model architecture can be found in src/backend/Data/model.py